spf34/milestone-project-3/README.md

 The final two pages could be combined but it was technically easier to have them being separate to use one separate 'POST' method on each.

-* Structure: The below images show wireframes for the desktop and mobile versions of the site, as well as how the overlay would work in the desktop case.
-The mobile variant follows the same pattern
+* Structure: The pages will be very simple, utilising printed tables for Assets and Portfolio Overview and cards encapsulating forms where data input is required.

-* Skeleton: In concrete terms, app will make use of a range of materialze components, similar to what was seen in the miniproject.
+* Skeleton: In concrete terms, the app will make use of a range of materialze components, similar to what was seen in the miniproject.
 In particular, card-panels will be utilised to give the upload pages a clear structure.
 A file upload form will be used for bulk uploads and a combination of a datepicker input, select input and standard text input will be used for the date, ticker, weight components of the individual position upload.

 * Surface: Visually, the page will make use of simple greys and blues.
 The aim is to allow the user to focus on the portfolio/statistics tables.